dzbeck/multiscanner/docs/use/rest-api.rst

 RESTful API
 ===========

-For now, this excerpt of the API Python code will serve as documentation:
+For now, this excerpt of the API Python code will serve as documentation for the RESTful API:

 .. code-block:: python
     :linenos: